 Please try to answer the questions in Data management plan.
 There should be special considerations made by the Action MC with respect to supporting COST policies on promoting gender balance, enabling Early Career Investigators (ECI), broadening geographical inclusiveness.

-- Towards a corrected and improved annotation of the Vitis vinifera cv.
-‘PN40024’ Pacbio 40X-improved genome (2021-05-31 – 2021-06-18)
+- “Development of a common galaxy workflow for grapevine RNA-sequencing analysis using the improved annotation of the Vitis vinifera cv.
+‘PN40024’ Pacbio 40X-improved genome” (24/08/2022 to 09/09/2022)

 Beneficiary: Gabriele Magon.
 Università di Padova (Legnaro) Italy